 Medicare Part A is also known as “hospital insurance”.
 But that doesn’t mean the medical care you get is limited to a hospital stay.
 It covers a wide range of services both inside a hospital and out (but more on that later).

 Most people don’t have to pay for it, but every Medicare beneficiaries circumstances are different and you may have to buy into this coverage if you have an insufficient work history.

 If you have a work history that is at least 10 years (or 40 quarters) long, then congratulations!
 Your Medicare Part A benefits are free.
 But if your work history is not quite that long, for better or worse, you will have to buy into Part A.

 There is a required monthly premium, and that cost will vary depending on your work history.
-Seniors who have less than 30 quarters of work history paid $499 per month for their hospital benefits in 2022.
-For those seniors with at least 30 quarters, the monthly premium was only $274 in 2022.
+Beneficiaries who’ve less than 30 quarters of work history will pay $499 per month for Part A. For those beneficiaries with at least 30 quarters, the monthly premium is $274.